 The post-training assessment must be completed for all customers 30 days after the last training session.
 Only the post-training assessment may be completed in person, by phone, or by video conferencing with the customer.
 The preferred method to complete the post-training assessment is in person.
 If a post-training assessment must be provided sooner than 30 calendar days after the skills training, the trainer must request approval from the referring VR counselor or the OIB worker prior to the post assessment being completed.
 The VR counselor or OIB worker requests approval from the VR director using VR3472, Contracted Service Modification Request.

+For more information refer to 3.6.4.2 Evaluation of Service Delivery.

 To evaluate the customer's progress, the post-assessment fields are completed on the same VR2901, Diabetes Pre-and Post-Assessment that was submitted at the initial assessment.

+For information on acceptable signatures refer to 3.11.1 Documentation and Signatures.

 7.5.3 Outcomes Required for Payment